hasadna/open-bus/ROADMAP.md

 ## Goals for OpenBus
 ### Real-Delay - QoS Score
 *Create a QoS (Quality-of-Service) score for public transport that can be viewed and sliced by agency, route, trip, stop, date and time.*
 *We wish to compare the planned trips to the actual trips (GTFS to SIRI).
-This information might help us to discover problems such as trips that didn't happen, areas with bad traffic that buses usually are late for them, etc. *
+This information might help us discover problems such as trips that didn't happen, areas with bad traffic that buses usually are late for, etc.*
 -   Meta-QoS - How good / bad is our SIRI data?
 Missing data, wrong data
 -   As a first step - compare stats on a route level, which easier and might be good enough for most uses:
 	-   Trip counts